j3pic/lisp-binary/README.md

 fields that have custom reader and writer functions.
 With these features, this library can be used to both read and write nearly any binary format.

+Both byte orders are supported for all data types, and the byte order can be declared either statically or dynamically (so that it changes as the file is read-- required by a number of formats, including TIFF).

 LISP-BINARY also provides:

 * Primitives for reading integers, floats, and strings.